aresalejandro/spriteCloud/README.md

 └── test
     ├── java
     │   └── com
-    │       └── swaglabs (hooks of cucumber - before and after) │           └── Hooks.java
+    │       └── spritecloud (hooks of cucumber - before and after) │           └── Hooks.java
     │           └── TestNGRunners.java
     └── resources
-        └── features (files with the scenarios and gherkin) └── Home.feature
+        └── features (files with the scenarios and gherkin) │   └── Apitest.feature
+        │   └── FrontEnd.feature
+        └── image
+            └── dog.jpg
+        └── json.request
+            └── createWithList.json
+            └── deletePetID.json
+            └── putUserName.json
+            └── storeInventory.json
-            └── Login.feature
+            └── updateImagePet.json
 ```

-## Testcases
+## Explanation
-The testcases are located in ./testCases.txt
+My goal was to try to make everything as generic as possible.
+Take cases where in all the projects I have been in it is used a lot, such as in API to load a file, or in FrontEnd to make forms or get alerts.
+Try to add the most complex cases as there are many ways to do it.